Skip to content

 iCal and RD 933/2021 compliance

-Connecting iCal does not replace the duty to send the guest report to the Ministry.
+Connecting iCal does not replace the duty to send the guest report to the Ministry, immediately and within 24 hours at the latest4.
 What it does is feed your system with reservations so that:

 1. The stay is created with the correct dates from minute one.